centau/ecr/docs/api/Registry.md

     Takes a callback which is given the current component value as the only argument.
     The value returned by the callback is then set as the new value.

+    If there is a constructor defined for the given component and the entity does not have the component, the constructor will be called and the returned value passed into the callback.

-    > ⚠️ Attempting to patch a component that an entity does not have will throw an error.
+    > ⚠️ Attempting to patch a component that an entity does not have and that has
+    > no constructor will throw an error.

 - **Example**